cs1302uga/cs1302-tutorials/algo-analysis.md

 2. Define the unit of measurement.

-We need to define the problem size and the unit the same way for all of the algorithms we wish to compare based on their spave complexities so that it's a fair comparison.
+We need to define the problem size and the unit the same way for all of the algorithms we wish to compare based on their space complexities so that it's a fair comparison.

-In order to actually determine these space complexities, we need to do the
+To determine these space complexities, we need to do the following:
-following:

 3. Derive a **spacing function**, `S(n)`, that reflects the number of units required to solve the problem in terms of the problem size.